 The journey of Household Income, the payment to Household rows from Labor Income, continues in the Household columns.
 Household Income primarily makes a payment to Commodities.
 Households also transfer money to other households.
 Personal taxes are reflected as the payment to government rows from the Household Income Group columns.
 Savings of household income is reflected as the payment to the Capital row from the Household Income Group columns.
 Converting these column values of payments to government and capital to percentages of the column totals gives us the effective Personal Tax and Savings rates, respectively.

 We can break down the purchase of Commodities for each Household Income Group in Region Details > Study Area Data > Household Commodity Demand.
 Converting each Household Income group column from dollars to percentages of the column totals give us the Spending Pattern for each Household Income group.
-Like Sectors’ purchases of Commodities, the amount of each Commodity purchased by households that will be modeled as a local purchase is also determined by the Commodity's RPC.
+Like Industries’ purchases of Commodities, the amount of each Commodity purchased by households that will be modeled as a local purchase is also determined by the Commodity's RPC.
 Applying the average RPC for each Commodity would reflect the local spending per dollar of Household Spending on each Commodity.
 This information is reflected in dollars in Region Details > Social Accounts > Reports > Household Local Commodity Demand.
-The Commodities purchased by Households are converted to purchases to Sectors also using the Market Shares.
+The Commodities purchased by Households are converted to purchases to Industries also using the Market Shares.

 Written September 26, 2019